tomasrudh/WinSize4/README.md

 ## Custom working area
 You can set your own working area, for example exclude an area to the right for gadgets that you don't want covered by windows.

+# Portable mode
+It is possible to run WinSize4 without installing it.
+Download the ZIP file and extract it in any folder, run the file WinSize4.exe.

+Data is by default saved in you personal application data folder (%localappdata%).
+If you don't want that, create  a folder 'data' in the same folder as the exe file.
+When WinSize4 starts and detects this folder, it will save its data there.

+Note that if you had data in your local application data folder will that data not be copied over, it will however remain.

+WinSize4 creates entries in the event log under the Event Source 'WinSize4'.
+However, if you have not installed WinSize4 will those entries be saved under the generic Event Source 'Application'.